ThatXliner/blog/_drafts/modern-editor-war.md

 Atom isn't exactly the fastest editor in the world; there is no way it can compete with Vim or Sublime Text.
 But it isn't as slow as most other **outdated blog posts** claim.
 While the start-up time is usually 3 to 4 seconds (about the same as Visual Studio Code), Atom sacrifices some speed for customizability.

-It is still usable though: for me, it hasn't lagged/crashed unexpectedly.

 Again, I used Atom to open the humungous JSON file.
 It took the usual 3 seconds to load a new Atom window (including executing the init file) but it took a solid *12 seconds* to syntax highlight the entire JSON file.

 It didn't crash or freeze when I scrolled immediately to the bottom, it's just a little slower on highlighting the entire file.
 Maybe it's because of the fact that I disabled the [tree-sisters](https://tree-sitter.github.io/tree-sitter/) parsing.
+If it was enabled, the syntax highlighting is **super fast**.
 Nevertheless, I could still interact with Atom decently fast.
 In fact, I even opened the entire Python repository in Atom (and it still didn't crash).

 ### VS Code

 [VS Code](https://code.visualstudio.com/), or Visual Studio Code, is what I call Atom's younger brother.
 Like Atom, VS Code is built on top of Electronjs.
 Unlike Atom, it is a Microsoft product.
+And unlike Vim, it's quite new. ~~Also, it's getting more and more popular~~

-##### Beauty
+#### Beauty

 The UI isn't as bad as it was but it *still* isn't as comparable as Atom.
+There are these ugly icons on the left.
+Although you can hide them, you're going to be loosing functionality.
+Then again, Microsoft isn't exactly the best at UI so I'll cut them some slack.

+The thing is, if you don't care about how your editor looks, I actually **highly recommend VS Code**.

+#### Customizability

+Although not being as beautiful as Atom, one might think you can customize it to remove them, right?
+Well, not exactly: VS Code's API isn't as powerful as Atom.
+You can't create a completely new component of the UI nor can you [add some epic special effects while you type](https://atom.io/packages/activate-power-mode) in VS Code.
+But, ironically, there are more packages on VS Code than on Atom.
+I guess it's due to it's rising popularity.
+Or maybe that it uses [TypeScript](https://www.typescriptlang.org) instead of [CoffeeScript](https://coffeescript.org).

+I one thing to critique though.

+Making themes in VS Code is limited to the selectors they give you.
+Although that has *some* advantages, it isn't as powerful as CSS selectors (Atom).

+#### Productivity

+VS Code comes *packed* with functionality, out of the box.
+This is actually one of the reasons why I don't like it but some other people like this.
+Some of it's functionality are!

+- A built-in debugger
+- A built-in linter
+- An integrated terminal
+- Built-in refactoring capabilities
+- blah blah blah...

+The list goes on.
+The more it goes, the more it seems like an IDE.
+Atom requires a (deprecated) package for this.
+Like [Nuclide](https://nuclide.io) or [PlatformIO](https://docs.platformio.org/en/latest/integration/ide/atom.html) (wait that's maintained) or [Atom IDE UI](https://ide.atom.io).

 [1]: https://www.vim.org/#:~:text=29%20years%20ago%20the%20very%20first%20version%20of%20Vim%20was%20built%20and%20distributed